MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/assess.md

 You can enable SQL assessment for your SQL Server instances on premises by following these steps.

-## Pre-requisites
+## Prerequisites

 * Your SQL Server instance is connected to Azure Arc.
 Follow these the instructions to [onboard your SQL Server instance to  Arc-enabled SQL Server](connect.md).

 * The MMA extension is installed and configured on the machine.
-Follow these the instructions to [Install Microsoft Monitoring Agent (MMA)](configure-advanced-data-security.md#install-microsoft-monitoring-agent-mma-on-the-remote-machine).
+Follow these the instructions to [Install Microsoft Monitoring Agent (MMA)](configure-advanced-data-security.md#install-microsoft-monitoring-agent-mma).

 * You reviewed the SQL Server document at [Services Hub On-Demand Assessments Prerequisites](https://docs.microsoft.com/services-hub/health/assessment-prereq-docs#on-demand-assessment-prerequisite-documents).